mdabien/README/README.md

 ABOUT ME:

-Aspiring video game programmer with a visual arts background from Centro Cultural Haedo, combining creativity and technical skills to craft engaging interactive experiences.
-Experience in video editing and managing educational platforms has enriched my understanding of digital content development
+I am a passionate student pursuing a Bachelor's degree in Video Game Programming, with a strong foundation in visual arts from my high school education at Centro Cultural Haedo.
+I blend creativity and technical skills to develop innovative interactive experiences.
+My collaboration in video editing projects and management of educational platforms has provided me with a comprehensive view of the creative and technical processes involved in digital content development.

 EDUCATION: